Superhands89/EasyScrollDots/README.md

 # Commercial License

-<p>To use easyScrollDots on commercial projects, a commercial licence is required...</p>
+<p>To use easyScrollDots on commercial projects, a commercial license is required...</p>

 ## Single Commercial License

-<p>This licence grants you to use easyScrollDots for one project, for yourself or for one client, and for commercial use.
-Purchase a one-off single commercial licence <a href="#">here</a>. ($8 exc.
+<p>This license grants you to use easyScrollDots for one project, for yourself or for one client, and for commercial use.
+Purchase a one-off single commercial license <a href="#">here</a>. ($8 exc.
 VAT)</p>

 ## Extended Commercial License

-<p>This licence grants you to use easyScrollDots for an unlimited amount of projects for commercial use.
-Purchase a one-off extended commercial licence <a href="#">here</a>. ($23 exc.
+<p>This license grants you to use easyScrollDots for an unlimited amount of projects for commercial use.
+Purchase a one-off extended commercial license <a href="#">here</a>. ($23 exc.
 VAT)</p>

 # Open Source License

-<p>If your application is open source and under a GNU GPL v3 compatible license, then you can use easyScrollDots without a commercial licence.</p>
+<p>If your application is open source and under a GNU GPL v3 compatible license, then you can use easyScrollDots without a commercial license.</p>